-- Standard Speed - including service fees, the total standard application cost is USD 135.00 and is processed in 14 days.
+- Standard Speed - including service fees, the total standard application cost is USD 135.00 and is processed in 14 Business Days.

-- Rush Application - including service fees, the total rush application cost is USD 165.00 and is processed in 11 days.
+- Rush Application - including service fees, the total rush application cost is USD 165.00 and is processed in 11 Business Days.

-- Super Rush - including service fees, the total super rush application cost is USD 200.00 and is processed in 8 days.
+- Super Rush - including service fees, the total super rush application cost is USD 200.00 and is processed in 8 Business Days.